wout/rosetta/README.md

 Rosetta is different from other internationalization libraries because it handles key lookup at compile-time rather than runtime.
-The significant advantage is that you'll be able to find missing localizations - or typos in your locale keys - during development rather than after you've deployed your app.
+The significant advantage is that you'll be able to find missing translations - or typos in your locale keys - during development rather than after you've deployed your app.